-- You have the option to request a grade of Pass/No Credit for this course.
+You have the option to request a grade of Pass/No Credit for this course.
 To receive this grade, you must submit the request for a Pass/No Credit grade by completing the form linked to the registrar's website (https://hunter.cuny.edu/students/registration/register-for-classes/credit-no-credit/#instructions).
-The form must be submitted by 11:59 pm the day before the last day of classes.
 The decision is irrevocable.
 To qualify for a Pass/No Credit grade, you must complete all the requirements for the course, including attendance, assignments, exams, and the final exam/project.
-To Pass, you must earn at least a D. If you stop attending, stop submitting assignments, and/or do not take the final exam, you receive a grade of WU (Unofficial Withdrawal), which cannot be converted to Pass/No Credit, and may affect your financial aid status. - As per CUNY, an Unofficial Withdraw (WU) is assigned to students who attended a minimum of one class.
+To Pass, you must earn at least a D.

+- If you stop attending, stop submitting assignments, and/or do not take the final exam, you receive a grade of WU (Unofficial Withdrawal), which cannot be converted to Pass/No Credit, and may affect your financial aid status. - As per CUNY, an Unofficial Withdraw (WU) is assigned to students who attended a minimum of one class.
 It is important to understand the definition of a WU and the difference between this grade and an F grade.
 The conditions for assigning the WU grade include: - 1.
 A student's enrollment has been verified by the course instructor, and - 2.
 The student has severed all ties with the course at any time before the final exam week and, consequently, has failed to complete enough course work -- as specified in the course syllabus -- to earn a letter grade, and - 3.
-The student has not officially withdrawn from the course by completing the process for a W grade, or made arrangements to receive an INC.
+The student has not officially withdrawn from the course by completing the process for a W grade, or planned to receive an INC.

 Attendance: Students are urged to attend all classes.
 There is a direct correlation between good grades and good attendance.
-All students are responsible for work covered in their absence and must be sure to obtain any hand-out material.
+All students are responsible for work covered in their absence and must be sure to check Brightspace for updates.
+Attendance will be taken regularly.